mikakallberg/Project-Portfolio-5-DRF/testing.md

    - Unathorized user creating posts
    - uploading files that are to big.
    - Not filling out title-field.
+   - View for other authorized users, no edit functionality on posts.
+- Testing done on comments:
+   - Creating, editing and deleting post as authorized user.
+   -Accessing comment as other authenticated user.
+Read only.
+   - Accessing comment as unathenticated user.
+Read only.

 #
 * [Back to top](#)